carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

                   kind = "scatter", alpha = 0.2)
 ```

+With transparency added to the points, we can more clearly observe a clustering of data points into several more densely populated regions of the scatter plot.

 There are multiple ways we can learn what other arguments we have available to modify the looks of our plot.
 One of those ways is reading the documentation of the library we are using.
 In the next episode, we'll cover other ways to get help in Python.